Write a Mysql fetchCol() query using Magento standard way without using the Model file.

 */

-public function fetchColQuery()
+public function fetchColQuery(): array

 {